 Food Allergy Policy/Procedures

-1. The parent turns into our school office a statement, making us aware of a child’s food allergy.
-This statement has been and will always be taken as a precaution to notify St. Patrick School of a possible reaction to an exposure to the described allergen.
+1. The parent turns in our school office a statement, making us aware of a child’s food allergy.
+This statement has been and will always be taken as a precaution to notify St. Patrick School of a possible reaction to exposure to the described allergen.